GoogleCloudPlatform/community/tutorials/backing-up-google-workspace-data-to-google-cloud-storage/index.md

 It is always important to make backups of your Google Workspace business data.
 Although Google’s cloud service is very reliable, it cannot protect against data loss caused by accidental or deliberate human error, like mistaken deletions, incorrect data hand-off from former employees, or even disgruntled insiders or malicious hackers.
 A reliable backup and restore solution like CubeBackup can act as a life-line when faced with this kind of data loss.

 CubeBackup is a self-hosted application for Google Workspace.
 Deploying CubeBackup on Google Cloud Platform offers an efficient, stable, and resilient backup for your Google Workspace business data.
+See [CubeBackup's website](https://cubebackup.com) for more information.

 ![Architecture diagram](./google-workspace-backup-diagram.png)

 ## Objectives

-* Launch CubeBackup for Google Workspace on a Google Cloud Compute Engine VM instance.
+* Launch CubeBackup on a Google Cloud Compute Engine VM instance.
-* Create a Google Cloud Project and a service account.
+* Create a service account for CubeBackup.
 * Create a Google Cloud Storage bucket to store the backup data.
-* Backup, restore, or export data using CubeBackup.
+* Configure CubeBackup and start the backup.

 ## Costs